-This creates a TOC with a tuple for every file in the cy\mods folder, excluding any with the .pyx, .py or .pyc suffixes (so presumably collecting the .pyd or .so modules created by Cython).
+This creates a TOC list with entries for each file in the cy\mods directory, excluding files with the .pyx, .py, or .pyc extension (so presumably collecting only the .pyd or .so modules created by Cython).
 Each tuple in this TOC has:

-- Its own filename as name (no prefix; the file will be at the top level of the bundle). - A path as an absolute path to that file in ../src/cy\mods relative to the spec file. - A typecode of EXTENSION (BINARY could be used as well).
+- A dest\name that corresponds to the file's basename (all files are collected in top-level application directory). - A src\name that corresponds to the full absolute path to that file in ../src/cy\mods relative to the spec file.

+• A typecode of EXTENSION (BINARY could be used as well).